 All personal/business appointments should be handled on your day off.
 Should you find it necessary to leave school early, you must fill out the Early Dismissal form and follow the proper sign out procedure.
-Early dismissals must be turned into the registrar by 10AM Wednesday, Thursday, and Friday for full-time students.
-On Tuesday mornings, due to scheduled homerooms, early dismissals will be accepted as late as 11AM.
-Early dismissals must be turned in by 6PM Tuesday through Friday and 9AM on Saturday for part-time students.
-In the case of illness or emergency, and you unexpectedly need to leave in the middle of the school day; you must have your early dismissal signed off by a member of school management.
-Early dismissals must be filled out if you are leaving more than 10 minutes before your scheduled end time (5:20 or 4:20 PM for full-time students, 8:20PM for part-time students, and 4:50PM on Saturday).
+Early dismissals must be turned into the registrar.
+In the case of illness or emergency, and you unexpectedly need to leave in the middle of the school day; you must have your early dismissal signed off by an educator, and if scheduled for the clinic floor, the front desk must also sign.
+Early dismissals must be filled out if you are leaving more than 10 minutes before your scheduled end time (5:20 or 4:20 PM for full-time students, 8:20 PM for part-time students, and 4:50 PM on Saturday).
 Students are allowed a maximum number of early dismissals and absences allowed per module (See Attendance Policy).